repoze/repoze.configuration/docs/config.rst

    - bread
    - eggs

-Each directive defined should check the "structure" type it receives and throw a ``ValueError`` if the type is incorrect (due to someone mistyping configuration, for instance).
+Each directive defined should check the "structure" type (``declaration.structure``) it receives and throw a ``ValueError`` if the type is incorrect (due to someone mistyping configuration, for instance).

 If a file cannot be recognized as valid YAML at all at load time, an error is thrown before any directives are called.